Beyond the Bunny: Tips for Celebrating Easter While Keeping the Focus on Christ

 Memorize Scripture Together

 Children’s brains are like sponges… they remember EVERYTHING!
 When they are young is the perfect time to incorporate scripture memory.

-For most of the year we use My ABC Bible Verse for devotions and weekly Bible verses to memorize but during Easter and Christmas, I like to incorporate verses that correspond perfectly for the season.
+For most of the year, we use My ABC Bible Verse for devotions and weekly Bible verses to memorize but during Easter and Christmas, I like to incorporate verses that correspond perfectly to the season.

 Verses to Memorize Together During Easter

 The following are great Scriptures to memorize together as a family.
 Depending on your child’s age, you may want to break them down even further or use a different translation of the Bible.

 He is not here, for he has risen, as he said.
 Come, see the place where he lay.

 And those who went before and those who followed were shouting, “Hosanna!
 Blessed is he who comes in the name of the Lord!

 For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.

 Jesus said to her, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live,